divriots/simba/colors/doc/colors.md

 ## Usage

-The color palette of Tailwind is tokenized as CSS tagged literals (CSSResult) which can be used directly inside `static get styles`.
+The color palettes are tokenized as CSS tagged literals (CSSResult) which can be used directly inside `static get styles`.

 ```js preview-story
 import { css, LitElement } from '@lion/core';